TakeOffLabs/tol/README.md

 Take Off Labs :: A collection of useful tools for Rails development

-tol db          # Copies the latest version of the database from Heroku to the local development system. tol help        # Displays this help message.
+tol db          # Copies the latest version of the database from Heroku to the local development system. tol codecheck   # Checks the code for left over binding.pry or console.log. tol help        # Displays this help message.
 ```